Welcome to the Technical Museum of East Iceland

 each others company.
 We support a family-friendly policy and work progressively

 on producing informative settings as well as constructive and worthwhile entertainment

 for guests of all ages.
 Prices, opening hours and location.

-Our seventh annual BLACKSMITH FESTIVAL will be held in Seyðisfjörður 26th -28th July 2013.
+Our eigth annual BLACKSMITH FESTIVAL will be held in Seyðisfjörður 25th -27th July 2014.
 The festival is a meeting place for professionals as well as the general public where people of all ages and all walks of life have a good time.
 Music, dancing and dining are part of the event as well as lively exhibitions and education.
 As usual we will offer a number of courses including elementary blacksmithing, knife-making, whittling, metalcasting and advanced blacksmith work.
 Live concerts and the Saturday evening dance on the pier are all free for everybody and all age groups, while courses and dining are moderately priced. more...